What Is Learning and Development (L&D)? Definition, Strategy, Best practices

-Continuous learning is one of the most important crutches of an employee’s growth at your organisation.
+Continuous learning is one of the most important crutches of an employee’s growth at your organization.
 While there is no perfect employee or an exemplary manager, it is through persistent learning and development skill training that you can mould them into being one.
-By neglecting this, you run the risk of retaining inefficient employees in your organisation.
+By neglecting this, you run the risk of retaining inefficient employees in your organization.

 Today, we will guide you through the meaning of employee development, different ways it benefits everyone, and how you can get started without scaling your costs through expensive courses.

 Learning and Development (L&D) refers to the intentional and organized activities and processes that businesses or organizations use to enhance the knowledge, skills, and abilities of their employees.
 It's a continuous process designed to support an individual’s and, in turn, the organization's growth and progression.

 L&D is rooted in the belief that employees will be better equipped to execute their roles, adapt to change, and drive innovation if they continue to learn and develop their capabilities.

 🔅 Benefits: Why is learning and development so important for your organization?

 We intuitively know that every business, including yours, can benefit from a development strategy.
 To reaffirm this opinion, we’ve put together some points from our research.